 Take time out for yourself

-“I joined a three-week tour in Northern India in December 2017.
-It was an incredible three weeks, and it taught me to love India.
-The tour group I joined consisted of 12 young people; we all got on very well for the most part, but towards the end of the three weeks, tensions started to rise.
-We were spending 24 hours a day together in a hot, busy country, where we’d be sightseeing and eating three meals a day in a group.
+Lauren from The Planet Edit recommends taking some time out for yourself now and again to go exploring, she told us: “I joined a 3-week tour in Northern India in December 2017.
+It was an incredible three weeks and it taught me to love India.
+The tour group I joined consisted of 12 young people, we all got on very well for the most part but towards the end of the three weeks, tensions started to rise.
+We were spending 24 hours a day together in a hot busy country where we’d been sightseeing and eating three meals a day in a big group.
 This caused conflicts, simply due to us spending a lot of time together.

 Split off into smaller groups

 If you feel overwhelmed in larger groups but don’t like going solo, Hannah suggests splitting into smaller groups to make decision-making easier and keep disagreements to a minimum.
 “It’s worth having a chat amongst you to work out who wants to do what.
 It’s totally okay to split off into smaller groups at times, equalling fewer arguments and more relaxed group activities!
 This means that the sun-seekers can kick back and sunbathe while the avid action types can go off and climb a mountain and you can all regroup again in the evening to catch up on what you’ve been up to.”

 Ask about group discounts

 When you’re booking group activities, Michaela recommends asking about group discounts: “If you have a very large group then you can chance your arm at getting a discount at most places.
 From excursions or attractions and even the holiday itself, it’s worth checking online, giving them a quick call before you go or asking at the ticket office as you may be eligible for a discount.
 Whilst 19 of us were away last year, we got a discount on transport, entry to a water park and even in some bars.
 We also bartered in an artisan shop to knock some off the price as we were buying so much between us all.”